Ideas for Windowless Kitchen Sinks

 Tillandsia is known as air plants, low-maintenance houseplants that don’t require soil.
 Put together a few of these plants in one or several containers above your kitchen sink to get your nature fix, and these plants don’t like being exposed to direct sunlight, convenient right?
 Simply mist or soak them weekly and bring the outside to a lifeless area.

 The next best thing to actually adding a real window behind the kitchen sink is hanging a mirror that looks just like one!
 Any mirror is great because they bounce the light around the space, making your kitchen appear bigger and brighter.
-The mirrors don’t need a windowpane look in order to get the same effect, so your creative skills can really shine through.
+The mirrors don’t need a windowpane look to get the same effect, so your creative skills can shine through.

 A different view